gruposantander/digital-trust-assurance-levels-specs/assurance-levels.md

 }
 ```

-IAL values are specified by OP as an ordered enumeration and represented as `string` values.
-Therefore, the comparison operations are defined and every verification level contain the previous one but the first level.
+IAL values are specified by the OP as an ordered enumeration and represented as `string` values.
+Therefore, the comparator operations are defined and every verification level contains the previous one excluding the first level.

-Claim requests with invalid `ial` member SHOULD not be included in the response.
-Return the claim in this case could be misleading.
+Claim requests with an invalid `ial` member SHOULD not be included in the response.
+Returning the claim in this case could be misleading.

 Every claim MAY have a identity assurance level based on the level of OP verification of the actual data provided in the given claim.
-The IAL of the actual data at the OP MUST be equal or greater that the IAL in the request if the OP cannot provide the level of assurance the claim will not be returned.
+The IAL of the actual data at the OP MUST be equal to or greater than the IAL in the request.
+If the OP cannot provide the level of assurance that has been requested, the claim will not be returned.

 The values and meaning for the IALs supported by the OP MAY represent the legal framework the OP operates in, or at least the adherence to standard ways to attest the validity of the data being returned.
-Here is an example for IAL values with similarity to some standards such as NIST or eIDAS:
+Here is an example for the IAL values with similarity to some standards such as NIST or eIDAS:

 * "1": There is no requirement to link the applicant to a specific real-life identity.
 Any attributes provided in conjunction with the subject’s activities are self-asserted or should be treated as self-asserted.
 Self-asserted attributes are neither validated nor verified.
 * "2": Evidence supports the real-world existence of the claimed identity and verifies that the applicant is appropriately associated with this real-world identity.
 IAL2 introduces the need for either remote or physically-present identity proofing.
 * "3": Physical presence is required for identity proofing.
-Identifying attributes must be verified by an authorized and trained representatives.
+Identifying attributes must be verified by authorized and trained representatives.

 # Response

-The request will return as a result the claims that matches the assurance levels (IALs) requested by the RP.
+The request will return the resulting claims that match the assurance levels (IALs) requested by the RP.

-Implementers SHOULD return an object for each claim inside `ial_claims` element with the following fields:
+Implementers SHOULD return an object for each claim inside the `ial_claims` element with the following fields:

 * `level` REQUIRED.
-This is the level of assurance provided by the OP, it MUST be equal than the level requested.
+This is the level of assurance provided by the OP - it MUST be equal to the level requested.
 * `assurer` OPTIONAL.
 The `id` and `name` of the assurer (the entity assuring the data level).
 This id MUST be unique.

 The following is a non normative example of the response: